 This is a library research guide for those interested in learning more about bankruptcy law.
 It covers primary sources, secondary sources, and online sources.
 The secondary sources section also indicates which individual sources are most useful for practitioners, law students, and general users.

-There are 2 primary sources in the law library for the U.S. Code in print:
+There are two primary sources in the law library for the U.S. Code in print:

 Available in print in the Core Collection of the law library.